What If It's Us: Here's To Us

 Here's To Us received starred reviews from Kirkus and Booklist.
+It was a #1 New York Times bestseller.

-Adaptation
+Cancelled adaptation

 In September 2018, Albertalli and Silvera sold the movie rights to the novel to Anonymous Content.
 Brian Yorkey was subsequently attached as the screenwriter for the film.
+However, Silvera revealed in a Threads post that production was set to begin in 2020 but was cancelled due to the COVID-19 pandemic.